Heath1979/Truthy-Falsey/README.md

 ### **5. Surface**

  A design was created so that on initial landing children would direct to the main body containing clickable links hideen behind animal images whilst adults would be drawn intuitively to the navigation menu at the head of the page.
- - A background image was used to supoprt engagement from the target market for the site.
+ - A background image was used to support engagement from the target market for the site.
  - The pallete is bright yet soft in line with modern standards.

 Overall, the design was intended to engage children directly through the use of a wonderland woodland scene whilst Adults could engage the site through the use of the navigation menu as per industry standards